Quality Management Program and Resources

 Open clinical dialogue

 Health Net practitioners and providers are encouraged to talk freely with members about their medical conditions, treatment options and medications, regardless of limits to coverage.

 Health Net unifies programs, from wellness to complex care, reflecting Health Net’s commitment to a whole-person strategy.
 Members who qualify have access to wellness programs, such as obesity prevention and smoking cessation, and chronic conditions management.

 Chronic conditions management

 The Integrated Care Management program addresses the physical, behavioral and psychosocial needs of the member as part of Health Net’s Population Health Management.
 The program supports members, families and caregivers by assisting members in achieving optimum health, functional capability and quality of life through improved management of their disease or condition.

-Management of chronic conditions (diabetes, asthma and chronic obstructive pulmonary disease (COPD)) and cardiac conditions (heart failure, coronary artery disease and hypertension) is incorporated into the Integrated Care Management program.
+Management of chronic conditions (diabetes, asthma and chronic obstructive pulmonary disease (COPD)) and cardiac conditions (heart failure, coronary artery disease and hypertension) are incorporated into the Integrated Care Management program.

 Health Net offers participants and their providers the programs, tools, connectivity, and information to make better health care decisions to:

 - Slow the progression of the disease and the development of complications through proven program interventions.

 - Change behaviors and improve lifestyle choices by using demonstrated behavior change methodologies.